Skip to main content

 Playground Settings

-The Playground’s right sidebar lets you adjust a range of settings to customize how the model behaves.
+The Playground's right sidebar lets you adjust settings and inference parameters to customize model behavior.

 • Model Version — Choose the specific version of the model you want to run.